-Over the long term, we believe that traditional chemical demand for methanol, which represents over 50% of global methanol demand, is influenced by the strength of global and regional economies and industrial production levels.
+Over the long term, we believe that traditional chemical demand for methanol is influenced by the strength of global and regional economies and industrial production levels.
 We believe that demand for energy-related applications will be influenced by energy prices, pricing of end products, and government policies that are playing an increasing role in encouraging new applications for methanol due to its emissions benefits as a fuel.
 The demand outlook for methanol as marine fuel continues to grow with orders for dual-fueled vessels and retrofits increasing every quarter.
-The current vessels operating coupled with the order book for new builds and retrofits represents approximately 200 dual-fueled ships with potential methanol demand of over six million tonnes per year in the next five years.
+The current vessels operating coupled with the order book for new builds and retrofits represents over 200 dual-fueled ships with potential methanol demand of over seven million tonnes per year in the next five years.
 The future operating rates and methanol consumption from MTO producers will depend on a number of factors including the pricing for their various final products, the degree of downstream integration of these units with other products, the impact of olefin industry feedstock costs, including naphtha, on relative competitiveness and plant maintenance schedules.